pololu/rpicsim/docs/IntroductionToRSpec.md

 [RSpec](http://rspec.info/) is a testing tool for the Ruby programming language that allows you to write an automated test suite.
 RSpec provides great ways to combine code from similar tests, provides good error messages, and encourages you to specify exactly what you are testing.

-The main documentation for RSpec can be found from the project's website at [rspec.info](http://rspec.info/), but I think it is not very easy to follow.
-This page goes over the most important things you should know about RSpec.
+The main documentation for RSpec can be found from the project's website at [rspec.info](http://rspec.info/).
+This page documents the most important things you should know about RSpec.

 File structure
 ----